Open Research Calls

 The course (free of charge) will take place for 2 hours a week, with one day’s retreat between week 7 & 8.

-It will commence in either February or April – exact date to be confirmed (depending on which group you are recruited into), from 7-9pm.
+The courses will commence in either February/March or April/May – exact dates to be confirmed (depending on which group you are recruited into), from 7-9pm.

 3. Babies from families with ADHD wanted for project at UCD Babylab

 Looking for an alternative family day out and a way to help ADHD research?